 A further step to promote gender equality is the launch of the Goodyear Women’s Network within our EMEA region; to promote gender diversity, especially at leadership levels and provide opportunities to attract, motivate and retain women at Goodyear.

 We remain committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 We have a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 As such, we:

 evaluate job roles and pay grades within a fair pay grade structure

 carry out pay and benefits audits at regular intervals;

 have clear processes and approvals in place for any pay reviews

 provides regular anti-discrimination training for all managers and other staff members who are involved in pay reviews; and

 We are committed to reporting on an annual basis.

-I, Rachel Ridgill, HR Director, confirm that the information in this statement is accurate.
+I, Yasmine Goudembourg, HR Manager, confirm that the information in this statement is accurate.